-2024-2025 School Policy Commitment
+2025-2026 School Policy Commitment

-Student Last Name Student First Name
+Student Last Name Student First Name Teacher Grade

-Teacher Grade

-Commitment to School Policies 2024-2025
+Commitment to School Policies 2025-2026

-I have read the Family Handbook.
-(Available in FACTS Family Portal under Resource Documents).

-I have read and/or discussed with my stud their behavior and expectations while a stu ident at a Christian Academy school.

-3. My student and I agree to abide by the sch nool policies and procedures.
+- 1. I have read the Family Handbook.
+(Available in FACTS Family Portal under Resource Documents). - 2.
+I have read and/or discussed with my student all areas of the handbook that relate to their behavior and expectations while a student at a Christian Academy school. - 3.
+My student and I agree to abide by the school policies and procedures.

 Student Signature Date

-Student signature required beginn ning with Grade 3
+Student signature required beginning with Grade 3

 Parent Signature Date

 Parent Name